 Volunteering in a senior living community also offers the chance to make new friends!
 Forming friendships with the residents of the community can be a most rewarding experience.
-While initially you may feel as if you have very little in common, you may be quite surprised at how much you truly do share, whether it is a love of music, a favorite sports team, a hobby, a travel experience, your family background or even something as simple as a book you’ve both read.
+While initially, you may feel as if you have very little in common, you may be quite surprised at how much you truly do share, whether it is a love of music, a favorite sports team, a hobby, a travel experience, your family background or even something as simple as a book you’ve both read.

-All of these similar interests provide a starting point for a great conversation which can lead the way to a lasting and meaningful relationship.
+All of these similar interests provide a starting point for a great conversation that can lead the way to a lasting and meaningful relationship.
 Imagine sitting down to chat with a resident to find that he spent much of his younger years playing the trumpet in a jazz band….only something you would discover after initiating a friendship!

 Volunteering can offer important opportunities for strengthening your skills in preparation for any career.